AuBousquet/pgrouting/doc/contraction/contraction-family.rst

    :header-rows: 1

    * - Node
-     - Adjecent nodes
+     - Adjacent nodes
      - Number of adjacent nodes
    * - :math:`v`
      - :math:`\{u, w\}`
      - 2

-Linear vertex on directed graph
+On directed graph
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-- The green nodes are `linear`_ nodes
+- The green nodes are `Linearity definition`_ nodes
 - The blue nodes have an unlimited number of incoming and outgoing edges.
 - The white node is not linear because the linearity is not symetrical.